top of page

-Kieron Connolly is a non-fiction editor at Bloomsbury Publishing.
-Before that, he was an editor at Amber Books Ltd and at Weldon Owen International, and has worked as a freelance editor for HarperCollins, the United Nations Development Programme, Elwin Street Productions and Omnibus Press.
+Kieron Connolly is a commissioning editor at Old Street Publishing.
+Previously, he held editorial roles at Bloomsbury, Amber Books Ltd and at Weldon Owen, and has worked in a freelance capacity for HarperCollins, the United Nations Development Programme, Elwin Street Productions and Omnibus Press.
 For Little, Brown, he helped compile James Blunt's tweets into How To Be A Complete and Utter Blunt.

-As an author, his books include Dark History of Hollywood and Bloody History of America.
-His highly successful book Abandoned Places launched the Abandoned series for Amber Books.
-For Amber he has written two more titles in this series: Abandoned Castles and Abandoned Civilisations.
+As an author, his books include Dark History of Hollywood (updated in 2023 as The History of Hollywood) and Bloody History of America (updated in 2023 as The History of America).
+His book Abandoned Places launched the Abandoned series for Amber Books.
+For Amber he has written two more titles in this series: Abandoned Castles and Abandoned Civilisations, as well as Forests.
 For children he has written Stories of the Constellations: Myths and Legends of the Night Skies, Disasters, World's Worst Monsters & Villains, A-Z of Dinosaurs and, as co-author, Dragons.
-His most recent book is Forests, published in July 2022.
 His books have been translated into nine languages.

-In June 2021, his short story The Errand was chosen as runner-up - out of 600 entries - in the Dinesh Allirajah Prize for Short Fiction.
-Comma Press subsequently published all eight short-listed entries in an ebook
+In 2021, his short story The Errand was chosen as runner-up - out of 600 entries - in the Dinesh Allirajah Prize for Short Fiction.
+It is available as a single short story eBook.

 Kieron studied history at the University of Edinburgh and screenwriting at the National Film & Television School, where he co-wrote two multi-award-winning short films.